 Does your home insurance company have a high number of complaints?
 Will you have difficulty placing a claim, or have a valid claim delayed or denied?
 Is your home-owners insurance company good or bad?
 Most consumers fail to check the complaint records of their insurance companies.
 Here I provide complaint information for 25 home insurance companies selling new home insurance policies in Florida, and rank them based on their 2010 Florida home insurance complaint index.
 When shopping for home insurance, this blog post can help you find the best & avoid the worst insurance companies!

 I wrote this review about two years ago.
-I’ve recently written new, more comprehensive reviews of the companies in the Florida home insurance market, rating the home insurance complaint records of the major Florida home insurance companies using the latest data, from 2009 to 2012 (2013 data will most likely be available later in 2014).
+I’ve recently written new, more comprehensive reviews of the companies in the Florida home insurance market, rating the home insurance complaint records of the major Florida home insurance companies using the latest data, from 2009 to 2013.
 In addition, I’ll be writing reviews of the individual companies insuring residential property in Florida and selling home, condominium, and renters insurance, throughout February 2014.
 Bookmark or favorite this page or my site, to check out future reviews.
-For now, see my new reviews of the 2009-2012 complaint record for the 25 largest home insurance companies in Florida, and for the 25 companies selling the most new home insurance policies in Florida.
+For now, see my new reviews of the 2009-2013 complaint record for the 25 largest home insurance companies in Florida, and for the 25 companies selling the most new home insurance policies in Florida.

 Visit my site to get price quotes, complaint statistics, and customer service & claims satisfaction ratings for all the leading auto & home insurance companies in the USA.
 How is your insurance company rated?
 Does it have a lot of customer complaints?
 Find out at my home page and CLICK HERE!